castle-games/castle-games/README.md

 Portals offer views into content from the web to render as a Lua/Love game.
 That's how the 'Base' experience included with Ghost loads other experiences.
 You can load your own portals that you create, and have those portals load other portals, and so on.
-You have full freedom now how portals your portal loads are displayed, given input, and managed.
+You have full freedom now how your portal loads are displayed, given input, and managed.

 Edit 'base/main.lua' to change the default portal(s) opened by the Base.